Clusters

 CCR maintains two clusters; ub-hpc and faculty.
 Within each cluster exist partitions (queues) that users can request to have their jobs run on.
 Not all partitions are available to all users.
 Below are descriptions of the clusters and the partitions.

 Compute nodes on all CCR clusters are subject to monthly downtimes.
-Downtime information can be found here
+Downtime information is listed on the Downtime Schedule page

-Examples on how to run on these clusters and partitions can be found here.
+Examples on how to run on these clusters and partitions can be found on the HPC jobs page.

 UB-HPC Compute Cluster